zhezhouzz/HATs/README.md

 ### Running Benchmarks of Marple

-In this section, we discuss the scripts that displays the tables in the evaluation section of the paper.
+In this section, we discuss the scripts that display the tables in the evaluation section of the paper.

 #### Comprehensive Scripts